 Now, something that you might be displeased with is the romance itself.
 When I first went looking for this, it was presented to me as a BL story, so I was expecting a lot more romance than there ultimately was.
 That is not to say that this is totally devoid of romance, but if you are expecting something heavy in the land of romance, unfortunately, this won't be for you.
 However, if you are interested in a dystopian series with a hint of BL romance sprinkled on top, then I think you'll be pretty pleased with this.
 I actually think the fact that the romance didn't take center stage heightened the romance for me, so I wasn't disappointed in the least.

 I do have to say that the ending itself is a bit disappointing.
-We get the resolution of the growing romantic tension only for it end tenuous and a bit empty.
-Rat leaves and Shion stays with both of them quietly hoping they’ll meet again.
-I think it was meant to be a bittersweet parting with Shion working to fix No. 6 while Rat goes off to find himself, but it left me feeling empty – and not in that “ouch, this got me in my feels and I love it” kind of way, but in more of a “wow, that’s it?” way, which is unfortunate since the series is really good otherwise.
+We get the resolution of the growing romantic tension, only for it to end tenuous and a bit empty.
+Rat leaves, and Shion stays with both of them quietly, hoping they'll meet again.
+I think it was meant to be a bittersweet parting with Shion working to fix No. 6 while Rat goes off to find himself, but it left me feeling empty – and not in that “ouch, this got me in my feels, and I love it” kind of way, but in more of a “wow, that's it?” way, which is unfortunate since the series is really good otherwise.

 Have you read No. 6?
 If so, what do you think?
 Do you agree with my assessment?
 Do you not?
 Let me know, and comment below!